Children's Comprehensive Bible Question Quiz

 c.
 Elijah, who called out some bears from the woods to kill Goliath.

-a.
-David the shepherd killed the giant Philistine Goliath.
+David, the shepherd, killed the giant Philistine Goliath.

 Goliath was fighting for the Philistines during a battle with the Israelites.